BTCparadigm/WasabiDoc2/README.md

-# Welcome to Wasabi Wallet 2.0 documentation repository
+# Welcome to the Wasabi Wallet 2.0 documentation repository

 The goal is to create a website where users can find instructions about how to use the new Wasabi Wallet 2.0 software, similar to the [documentation of Wasabi Wallet 1.0](https://docs.wasabiwallet.io/).